 Hanny Newton: The amazing qualities of goldwork

-TextileArtist.org: What initially attracted you to textiles as a medium? and, more specifically, how was your imagination captured by stitch?
+TextileArtist.org: What initially attracted you to textiles as a medium?
+How was your imagination captured?

-I also loved the fact that nothing is permanent with embroidery.
-If I made a mistake, I could easily unpick and re-do, this was the perfect jump off point for me.
-It allowed me to explore and play freely.
+With embroidery, nothing is permanent.
+If I make a mistake, I can easily unpick my stitches and re-do them!
+This makes it the perfect jump-off point for me as it allows me to explore and play freely.

-What or who were your early influences and how has your upbringing influenced your work?
+What or who were your early influences and how has your life/upbringing influenced your work?

-As kids, we were always encouraged to be creative, in quite a freeway.
-Creating mess whilst playing wasn’t particularly a problem for my parents.
-I think this gave us quite a lot of freedom to create and imagine.
+As a child, I was encouraged to be creative in quite a free way.
+Creating mess whilst playing wasn’t a problem for my parents.
+I think this gave me quite a lot of freedom to create and imagine.

-I remember Mum digging a hole in our garden and filling it in water for us to play in the summer, and spraying an entire can of shaving foam onto the kitchen table and having hours of fun creating.
-We would have Birthday Party meetings and pick our own theme each year, creating decorations costumes and cakes at home.
-I suppose there was an understanding that making something yourself was more interesting than just buying a perfect version of it, and buying things and appearance weren’t as important as how much you enjoyed doing something.
-I know this has been a big influence on my life, I have never felt a pressure from my family to follow any other path than my own…and admittedly though, I am very messy, even if I try not to be!
+I remember Mum digging a hole in our garden and filling it in water for us to play in.
+She would spray an entire can of shaving foam onto the kitchen table and let us have fun moving it around and making shapes.
+At every birthday party, we would choose a theme and create decorations, costumes and cakes at home.
+I suppose there was an understanding that having fun making something yourself was more interesting than just buying perfect, ready-made things.
+I know this has been a big influence on my life and I have never felt a pressure from my family to follow any other path than my own.

 What was your route to becoming an artist?